NEW ENGLAND DEVELOPMENT

 Acts as President in the President’s absence.

-Maintains financial accounts and oversight for the Association.
+Maintains financial oversight of the Association.

 At least seven (7) Directors whose responsibilities include promoting the aims of the Association and assisting the Officers with their duties.

-Any Director absent for two (2) meetings (or the retreat and one meeting) without reasonable or sufficient cause may, upon consideration of the Board, be removed from office.
 Not less than three-quarters (3/4) of the elected Directors shall be required in attendance to constitute a quorum, with not less than a majority of those present voting in order that an issue be approved or ratified.

 SECTION H - POWERS AND AUTHORITY